How to Use Public Wi-Fi Securely

 Many VPN services are available, but not all provide the same level of security or performance.
 When selecting a VPN for public Wi-Fi, look for these key features:

-- No-Log Policy: Ensure the VPN provider does not keep logs of your activity, protecting your privacy.
+• No-Log Policy: Ensure the VPN provider does not log your activity to protect your privacy.

-- Wide Server Network: A large network of servers in different countries helps you maintain fast and reliable connections.
+• Wide Server Network: A large network of servers across different countries helps you maintain fast, reliable connections.

 Avoid Accessing Sensitive Information